The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: Discussion

 \acknowledgments

-We would like to thank the pulsar group of PKU for helpful discussions and comments.
-This work is supported by the National Basic Research Program of China (Grant Nos.
-2009CB824800, 2012CB821800), the National Natural Science Foundation of China (Grant Nos.
-11225314, 10935001, 10973002, 10833003, 11033008), and the John Templeton Foundation.
+We thank the referee and the pulsar group of PKU for helpful discussions, comments, and suggestions.
+This work is supported by the National Basic Research Program of China (grant No. 2012CB821800), the National Natural Science Foundation of China (grant Nos.
+11225314, 11033008, 11373011), and the XTP project XDA04060604.